How Much Does It Cost to Repair Siding? [2025 Data]

 • Impact Damage: If a car, mower, or other object damages your siding, the concern may be more than an eyesore.
 The impact likely created gaps where water, termites, and other problems can take hold.

-• Loose or Missing Pieces: What may look like a harmless missing panel following heavy winds can turn into serious rot or mold damage to your home's frame if the gap is left in place.
+• Loose or Missing Pieces: What may look like a harmless missing panel following heavy winds can turn into serious rot or mold damage to your home's frame if you don’t address the problem quickly.

-• Visible Pest Damage: Like missing siding, siding damaged by something like a woodpecker pecking house can leave your home's framework vulnerable to rot and mold.
-In addition to replacing or repairing the damaged siding, you might also want to consider upgrading to a more resilient material to animal intrusions.
+• Visible Pest Damage: Like missing siding, siding damaged by something like a woodpecker pecking at the house, or termites taking up residence in wood siding can leave your home's framework vulnerable to rot and mold.
+Check for mud tubes around the foundation, frass left behind under the siding, and visible holes or tunnels in the wood.

 • Fungal Growth: If a portion of your siding appears to be growing mold or fungus, it's important to remove or remediate the growth.
-In addition to cleaning up the situation, homeowners should also try to determine the root of the fungus, which could be a larger moisture issue.
+In addition to cleaning up the situation, you should also try to determine the root cause, which could be vegetation growing too close to your home or a larger moisture issue resulting from improper siding installation.

 • Cracking or Warping: Cracked or warped siding is usually a sign of water damage hiding beneath siding panels.
 These problems are common in homes lacking waterproofing to protect against thick snow and wind-driven rain.